 - Socrative - an activity and quizzing tool

 - Whilst Greg references the use of iPads, consider what might enable you to achieve similar in your own context if you don’t currently have a 1-1 iPad scheme.

-Once you’ve read the case study, click the ‘Mark as complete’ button below and then select ‘Next’ to view the next case study.
-Just keep clicking ‘Next’ until you arrive at the case study you’ve chosen to focus on this week.
-Alternatively, you can return to the initial menu of case studies.
+Once you’ve read the case study, click the ‘Mark as complete’ button below and then select ‘Listen and respond: evaluating the use of audio feedback’ to view the next case study.

 © Chartered College of Teaching